php-identifier/identifier/docs/index.rst

          * Creates a new instance of an identifier from the given byte string
          * representation
          *
-         * @param string $identifier A binary octet string encoded according to
+         * @param non-empty-string $identifier A binary octet string encoded
-         *     the specification for the type of identifier *
+         *     according to the specification for the type of identifier *
          * @throws Exception\InvalidArgument MUST throw if $identifier is not a
          *     legal value